Handbook for Mastering Basis, Distributions, and Loss Limitation Issues for S Corporations, LLCs, and Partnerships

 - Pass the four loss limitation hurdles to deduct pass-through losses

-- Discuss new pass-through basis calculations required as attachments to certain individual returns
+- Pass-through basis calculations required as attachments to certain individual returns

-- Executor’s new IRS form for disclosing basis in certain distributed property; what about the basis of a property distribution from a trust?
+- Executor’s form for disclosing basis in certain distributed property; what about the basis of a property distribution from a trust?

 - How §179 limitations affect basis and how tax-benefit rule is applied